ignornce/Interpretibality-Of-DL/RM+ML.md

 ## Goal and motivation by @umutz
 From the intution all knowledge is a fully connected component, will try to find connections between so far not connected components with respect to currrent knowledge graph.
 To have better understanding  first ML then DL, main emphasis is on  understanding what concepts represents and how they can be connected for the purpose of interpretability.
+Motivation + perspective should come from every once blackbox complex system we know that got analyzed over time.
+Stock market, human biology, weather forecast...

-+ Statistical Laerning --> Information theory --> Random Matrix Theory --- > Machine Learning
++ Statistical Laerning --> Information theory --> Random Matrix Theory --- > Machine Learning ---> whitebox DL

 ### Related Open Questions
 + Where is  the line between determenistic and probabilistic systems.
 (If all conditions known are there any probability at all  qm?)